mattermost/docs/source/deploy/postgres-migration.rst

 .. note::

-  For experienced users, it is recoverable to run the ``pgloader`` without requiring to restart the migration from scratch.
-In this case, you will need to manually fix the issues with the table and run the ``pgloader`` command with a tailored configuration just for those tables.
-Also ensure that the schema name is reverted back to ``public`` and the ``search_path`` is restored or remove necessary clauses form the configuration.
+  For experienced users, it is recoverable to run the ``pgloader`` without requiring a restart of the migration from scratch.
+In this case, you will need to manually fix the issues with the table, and run the ``pgloader`` command with a tailored configuration specifically for those tables.
+Also ensure that the schema name is reverted back to ``public``, and the ``search_path`` is restored (or remove necessary clauses from the configuration).

-Some common errors that you may encounter during the execution of the ``pgloader`` command are:
+The following sections detail how to resolve some common errors you may encounter during the execution of the ``pgloader`` command:

-Invalid Input Syntax for Type JSON
+Invalid input syntax for type JSON
 ::::::::::::::::::::::::::::::::::

 If you receive an error message similar to the following: